api7/api7-ingress-controller/README.md

-# api7-ingress-controller
+# apisix-ingress-controller

 ## Description

-The API7 Ingress Controller allows you to run the API7 Gateway as a Kubernetes Ingress to handle inbound traffic for a Kubernetes cluster.
+The APISIX Ingress Controller allows you to run the APISIX Gateway as a Kubernetes Ingress to handle inbound traffic for a Kubernetes cluster.
 It dynamically configures and manages the API7 Gateway using Gateway API resources.

 ## Document